Zinoex/IntervalMDP.jl/docs/src/index.md

 - Dense and sparse matrix support
 - Parametric probability types for customizable precision
 - Multithreaded CPU and CUDA-accelerated value iteration
-- Data loading and writing in formats by various tools (PRISM, bmdp-tool, IMDP.jl)
+- Data loading and writing in formats by various tools (PRISM, bmdp-tool, IntervalMDP.jl)

 !!! info
     Until now, all state-of-the-art tools for IMDPs have been standalone programs.